treesafranco/weather-app/README.md

 ## Demo

-To see a live demo, please visit [Weather App](https://checkweather-app.firebaseapp.com/)
+To see a live demo, please visit [Weather App](https://treesaweatherapp0987.web.app/)

+If you have problem loading the demo, please visit the following site and allow the cors demo [Request temporary access to Demo server](https://cors-anywhere.herokuapp.com/corsdemo) and then refresh the demo app